-CAMPUS LOCATION AND FACILITIES
+CAMPUS LOCATION AND ACADEMIC/STUDENT FACILITIES

 The MTSA campus has offices and classroom facilities located in Madison, Tennessee.
 The academic and simulation classes are held on campus.
 There are three main buildings on campus.
+Applicants are invited to contact the Admissions Coordinator to make an appointment to visit the School (615-732-7662, info@mtsa.edu).

 The Bernard V. Bowen Academic Center teaching facilities include The Center for Simulation, a technological state-of-the-art lecture hall, as well as two seminar rooms for study, small group use, and static simulation classes.
-The offices of the Program Administrator and the Director of Simulation are located in this building.
-There is also a student lounge in this building.
+The offices of the Program Administrator and the Director, Center for Simulation are located in this building.